Peanut Butter Chia Balls (Gluten Free & Vegan)

-These vegan protein bites are the perfect, kid-friendly on the go snack!
-Full of flavor, fiber and a hint of sweetness, these flaxseed protein balls are nutritious, easy and delicious!
+These vegan peanut butter chia balls are the perfect, kid-friendly on the go snack!
+Full of flavor, fiber and a hint of sweetness, these chia peanut butter protein balls are nutritious, easy and delicious!

 As an Amazon Affiliate, I may earn from qualifying purchases.

-They are the perfect balance of delicious and they make no bake protein bites look really easy.
+They are the perfect balance of quick and delicious, and they make healthy no bake treats look and feel really easy.

-Part of me thinks I should keep making things in bulk to freeze for when baby gets here (like my 50+ freezer friendly meals), but the other part of me knows that snacks like this don’t last for long around our house.
+- Easy to freeze for later – Part of me thinks I should keep making things in bulk to freeze for when baby gets here (like my freezer friendly meals), but the other part of me knows that snacks like this don’t last for long around our house.
+Freeze extra in stasher bags, and your future self will thank you!

 - chia seeds